-Check out our newsletters for specific information and get involved!
+Check out our newsletters (Below) for specific information and get involved!

 When people join Forest and Bird they are added to their local branch mailing list and will receive a welcome and introductory letter and branch newsletters, informing them of branch activities.